 Being young, decanting Luce for an hour before serving is worthwhile.

 It’s the poise, elegance and knife-edge balance that makes this wine so memorable.
 It’s a dark ruby red, with purplish fleck.
 Then full aromas of pencil lead, bergamot, oranges, and brown spices underlying sour cherry.
-Those aromas develop as the wine opens in the glass and also linger long after the glass is empty.
-Bright acidity, layers of cherry and plum fruit and a rich texture, yet weightless in the mouth.
+Those aromas develop as the wine opens in the glass and linger long after the glass is empty.
+Bright acidity, cherry and plum fruit layers, and a rich texture, yet weightless in the mouth.
 Finally, savoury spices re-appear on an extended coda.
 Luce is an impressively big wine, but there’s nothing hot, spirity, heavy or clumsy.
 Instead, it’s agile, harmonious and fully integrated.

 What is particularly appealing about this wine is that it has a broad drinking window.
 It gives great pleasure right now.
 Or, leave it for further maturation over many years, according to taste.
 It’ll probably still be drinking well when their 50th anniversary comes around!